vilmibm/vilmibm/README.md

 in the flesh world i play an avatar called nate smith

+i work for the Internet Archive

-i co-authored the [GitHub CLI](https://github.com/cli/cli) but have since quit GitHub.
+i co-authored the [GitHub CLI](https://github.com/cli/cli) but have since quit GitHub

 i make noise music https://graveyardtheory.net